Code-Institute-Submissions/MartinaP87-Tastes-Of-Autumn/README.md

 - In the GitHub repository click the Code button, above the list of files;
 - Copy the URL displayed on the clone tab;
 - Open the terminal on your device;
-- type *git clone* and paste the URL copied earleir;
+- type *git clone* and paste the URL copied earlier;
 - press enter.

 ## **Credit:**